 Don’t get duped by “BPA-Free” claims on plastics: first, bisphenol-a isn’t the only estrogen-mimicking chemical that’s released from plastics, and second, manufacturers have simply swapped BPA for nearly identical chemicals in the same family; BPS or BPF.
 New research is showing that these replacement chemicals are just as bad if not worse!

-Think of all the scented products in the average home: candles, air fresheners, plug-ins, laundry detergent, dryer sheets, dish soap, shampoo, conditioner, lotions, deodorants, and perfume or cologne.
+Fragrances: Think of all the scented products in the average home: candles, air fresheners, plug-ins, laundry detergent, dryer sheets, dish soap, shampoo, conditioner, lotions, deodorants, and perfume or cologne.
 Many of the fragrances in these products contain chemicals called phthalates (pronounced thal-ates) that are endocrine disrupting and obseogenic.

 The Centers for Disease Control & Prevention has measured metabolites of various types of phthalates in more than 90% of people tested, with exposure likely happening primarily through personal care products and household cleaners.
 By buying and using items that do not contain synthetic fragrances, we can easily avoid a large portion of our exposures!